 Most reputable dog breeders focus on one or two breeds.
-This is because each dog breed needs very specific and personalized care.
+This is because each dog breed needs particular and personalized care.
 If you find local dog breeders that deal with dozens of different breeds, this more than likely means that they are a puppy mill that doesn’t take good care of their dogs.
 You should report them.

 13. See How the Staff Behaves

-It’s a good idea to wait and see whether people at the local dog breeder will offer you to come several times and interact with the dogs, if they offer to go see the pups’ parents, etc. If the people at the breeder are just trying to rush things and sell you a puppy as soon as possible, this is probably a breeder you don’t want to deal with.
+It’s a good idea to wait and see whether people at the local dog breeder will offer you to come several times and interact with the dogs, if they offer to see the pups’ parents, etc. If the people at the breeder are trying to rush things and sell you a puppy as soon as possible, this is probably a breeder you don’t want to deal with.